szabgab/rust.code-maven.com/books/rust-liquid/src/rust/liquid/liquid-flow-control-case-on-type-name.md

 ## Code

 In this example too I used a template embedded in the Rust code.
-In a real appliation I'd put the templates in separate files, but in such an example it is easier to have just one file.
+In a real application I'd put the templates in separate files, but in such an example it is easier to have just one file.

-As you can see the `Color` `enum` has 3 variants, but the template only handle 2
+As you can see the `Color` `enum` has 3 variants (Red, Green, Blue), but the template only handle 2 (Blue and Green).
+We do handle "all other cases" with the `else` keyword, but that's actually not required.
+This example would work perfectly fine if we left out the `else` part.
+(Obviously the 3rd example would not print the text and the assert would fail.)

 {% embed include file="src/examples/liquid/liquid-case-on-type-name/src/main.rs" %}